Allegheny-ComputerScience-302-S2022/cmpsc-302-week-6-front-vs-backend-solution/README.md

   * This step is _required_ for your HTML and CSS to pass validation!
 A green box will appear at the top of the page listing the random URL that you've been assigned.
 This is your URL!

+## Setting up a Heroku app

+To do the server ("back-end") part of this assignment, you'll need to head over to [Heroku](https://www.heroku.com) and create a free account.
+Once you've created one:

+1. Log in and find the `New` button (it's in the upper left corner)
+2. Click `Create new app` and name it: `cmpsc-302-chat-server-YOUR_GITHUB_USERNAME`
+3. Click `Create app`
+4. On the resulting screen, locate the `Deployment` section
+5. Click `GitHub`
+6. Connect Heroku to your GitHub account
+7. Once you've linked the account, select the `Allegheny-ComputerScience-302-S2022` organization
+8. Search for your repository and link it

+Once you've linked the repository, any `push` you make to your GitHub repository will also build the `app` directory on Heroku at the address:

+`APP_NAME`.heroku

 ## Accepting the assignment